zsparal/api-documentation/source/reference/v2/payments-api/cancel-payment.rst

    :organization_access_tokens: true
    :oauth: true

-Some payment methods are cancellable for an amount of time, usually until the next day.
-Or as long as the payment status is open.
-Payments may be canceled manually from the Dashboard, or automatically by using this endpoint.
+Some payment methods can be canceled by the merchant for a certain amount of time, usually until the next business day.
+Or as long as the payment status  is ``open``.
+Payments may be canceled manually from the Mollie Dashboard, or programmatically by using this endpoint.

 The ``isCancelable`` property on the :doc:`Payment object </reference/v2/payments-api/get-payment>` will indicate if the payment can be canceled.